tlswg/super-jumbo-record-limit/draft-mattsson-tls-super-jumbo-record-limit.md

 # The "super_jumbo_record_size_limit" Flags Extension {#ex}

-The "super_jumbo_record_size_limit" extension does not have any ExtensionData.
-When the "super_jumbo_record_size_limit" extension is negotiated, an endpoint MUST be prepared to accept protected records with ciphertexts of length 2<sup>16</sup> bytes and protected record with plaintext of length 2<sup>16</sup> - the allowed expansion.
-The maximum length of a protected record plaintext is therefore 2<sup>16</sup> - 2<sup>11</sup> = 63488 octets in TLS 1.2 and 2<sup>16</sup> - 2<sup>8</sup> = 65280 octets in TLS 1.3.
-Unprotected messages are still subject to the lower default limits in TLS/DTLS 1.3.
+When the "large_record_size" flag is negotiated, an endpoint MUST be prepared to accept protected records with ciphertexts of length 2<sup>16</sup> bytes and protected record with plaintext of length 2<sup>16</sup> - the allowed expansion.
+The maximum length of a protected record plaintext is therefore 2<sup>16</sup> - 2<sup>8</sup> = 65280 octets.
+Unprotected messages are still subject to the lower default limits.

-The "super_jumbo_record_size_limit" extension MUST NOT be negotiated together with the "record_size_limit" extension or the "max_fragment_length" extension.
-A client MUST treat receipt of "super_jumbo_record_size_limit" together with "record_size_limit" or "max_fragment_length" as a fatal error, and it SHOULD generate an "illegal_parameter" alert.
+The "large_record_size" flag MUST be negotiated together with the "record_size_limit" extension and MUST NOT be negotiated together with the "max_fragment_length" extension.
+A endpoint MUST treat receipt of "large_record_size" without "record_size_limit" or together with "max_fragment_length" as a fatal error, and it SHOULD generate an "illegal_parameter" alert.

-In TLS 1.3, the server sends the "super_jumbo_record_size_limit" extension in the EncryptedExtensions message.

-During renegotiation or resumption, the record size limit is renegotiated.
+During resumption, the record size limit is renegotiated.
 Records are subject to the limits that were set in the handshake that produces the keys that are used to protect those records.
-This admits the possibility that the extension might not be negotiated when a connection is renegotiated or resumed.
+This admits the possibility that the extension might not be negotiated when a connection is resumed.

 For DTLS 1.3 {{RFC9147}} over UDP or DCCP, the Path Maximum Transmission Unit (PMTU) also limits the size of records.
 The record size limit does not affect PMTU discovery and SHOULD be set independently.
 The record size limit is fixed during the handshake and so should be set based on constraints at the endpoint and not based on the current network environment.
 In comparison, the PMTU is determined by the network path and can change dynamically over time.
 See PMTU {{RFC8201}} and Section 4.1 of DTLS 1.3 {{RFC9147}} for more detail on PMTU discovery.
 For DTLS over TCP or SCTP, which automatically fragments and reassembles datagrams, there is no PMTU limitation.